OpenNews/opennews-website/README.md

 - A push to `staging` triggers an automatic GitHub Actions workflow that:
   1. Validates YAML files
   2. Builds the Jekyll site
-  3. Deploys to the staging S3 bucket
+  3. Deploys to the staging S3 bucket and the [staging site](http://staging.opennews.org/)
 - The workflow typically completes in 2-3 minutes
-- View the staging site to review your changes
+- View the [staging site](http://staging.opennews.org/) to smoke-test your changes

 ### Pushing to production

-- Review changes on the staging site
 - Open a pull request from `staging` into `main`
 - Merging into `main` triggers an automatic deployment that:
   1. Validates YAML files
   2. Builds the Jekyll site
   3. Deploys to the production S3 bucket
-  4. Invalidates the CloudFront cache
+  4. Invalidates the CloudFront cache for the [production site](https://www.opennews.org/)
 - The production site is served via Amazon CloudFront (HTTPS-enabled)
 - Cache invalidation may take up to 10 minutes to propagate fully

-### Manual deployment (local)
+### Manual deployment (local, very rarely needed)

+**Note:** Manual deployments require AWS CLI configured with appropriate credentials.

-For testing deployments locally or when automated deployment isn't available:
+For testing deployments locally **when automated deployment isn't available**:

 **Dry-run first (recommended):**